vetty88/Professional-Portfolio/client/README.md

 ## Formatting Code Automatically

 Prettier is an opinionated code formatter with support for JavaScript, CSS and JSON.
-With Prettier you can format the code you write automatically to ensure a code style within your project.
+With Prettier you can format the code you write automatically to ensure a code style within your Project.
 See the [Prettier's GitHub page](https://github.com/prettier/prettier) for more information, and look at this [page to see it in action](https://prettier.github.io/prettier/).

 To format our code whenever we make a commit in git, we need to install the following dependencies: